krisangle/crypto/README.md

 # crypto

-Hosting ciphered web content with client-side on-the-fly in-browser deciphering.
+A trick for hosting ciphered web content with client-side on-the-fly in-browser deciphering.
 --------------------------

 ## how it works

 It uses the browser modern crypto.subtle interface to achieve client-side deciphering.

 Ciphered contents are prepared offline using a nodejs-based ciphering tool.
 This demo site uses AES-GCM-256 as a symmetric cipher suite.
 A static html+js+images... directory is crawled and every file found there (recursively) is ciphered and its path is encoded as a SHA-1 string.
 This is then pushed online on any public web hosting service (such as here GitHub-pages).
 The ciphered content is placed in a single flat directory named 'sec' at the same level as the landing page.